 1will only follow the route of the first rule in the list, even though the 2nd rule is also true

 12will only follow the route of the second rule in the list

 3will only follow the route of the otherwise rule in the list

 A name to identify the rule on the canvas when connected to another component.

 otherwiseas it is already taken.

-You can also set the namespace used in a XML message.
-If you don't specify the namespace, your XPath expression will not recognise anything.
+You can define a namespace used in an XML message.
+Your XPath expression might not recognise elements if you don't specify it.
 For example, you have the following message with a namespace: